 For example, if you're applying for a CEO position at a public relations firm, mentioning that you specialized in public relations when studying business administration course would be valuable.
 Remember, you can also use your cover letter to detail your studies further.

 You should always include a cover letter for a CEO application.
 This will help you go into detail about your years of experience while providing evidence that you have the skills mentioned in your resume.
-You can use Resume Nerd's cover letter template to help you with this.
+You can use Resume Nerd's cover letter builder to help you with this.

 As you will have many years of experience, your resume likely won't all fit on one page.
 For an executive resume, this is okay.
 However, your resume shouldn't be any longer than three pages, as many hiring managers will receive many resumes and won't have time to read that much content.